lsulibraries/ldl2basic_build/Manual_Islandora8_Build.md

 >\q
 >```

-frist check that you mnt point is still working
+first check that you mnt point is still working

 - ```ls /mnt/hgfs/shared```